raspberrypilearning/pick-your-favourite/en/step_4.md

 ## Change some content

-In this step you will add the text content and colours to the first content slot on your webpage for each of the options.
+In this step you will add the text content and colours to the first slot on your webpage for each of the options.

 ### What content will you add?